Views of Torrita Tiberina from NE and SW

 Entrance and main square

-A simple gate is the only access to the town: a few steps on the main (almost the only) street lead to the main square which has balconies on both sides.
+A simple gate is the only access to the town: a few steps on the only street lead to the main square which has balconies on both sides.
 The small palace which served as the residence of the owners of Torrita, bears the coat of arms of the Torlonia, who acquired it in the XIXth century, when they became the richest family of Rome.

 First entrance to the town